canonical/microceph/README.md

 ## Contribute to MicroCeph

-MicroCeph is growing as a project, and we would love your help.
+MicroCeph is growing rapidly, and we would love your help.

 If you are interested in contributing to our code or documentation, our [contribution guide][contrib-microceph] is the best place to start.